Restorative Expanded Functions: An 80-hour Training Program

 - utilize a restorative expanded function professional in practice.

 Phase Two: Upon completion of the 80-hour classroom pre-clinical portion of the program, you will be required to complete the following procedures on patients* under the personal supervision (chairside) of a dentist.

-- stainless steel crowns—4 primary
+- stainless steel crowns—4 teeth

 - perform two of the four restorative procedures while the credentialing instructor observes and verifies satisfactory performance.